pchemguy/ContactEditor/tmp.md

 </details>

-The new [UserWSheet.cls](#UserWSheetI.cls) implements two interfaces (two sets of methods/attributes): the class's default interface, *UserWSheet*, includes its public methods/attributes (in this case, the factory and constructor methods) and the *IUserStorage*.
-Similarly, classes may implement more than one additional interface.
+The new [UserWSheet.cls](#UserWSheetI.cls) implements two interfaces (two sets of methods/attributes): the class's default interface, *UserWSheet*, includes its public methods/attributes (in this case, the factory and constructor methods) and a foreign interface *IUserStorage*.
+Similarly, classes may implement more than one foreign interface.

 ### Interface switching